Alias Mary Dow

 Alias Mary Dow is a 1935 American drama film directed by Kurt Neumann and starring Sally Eilers, Ray Milland and Henry O'Neill.

 The film's sets were designed by the art director Ralph Berger.

-Premise
+Plot

 In order to comfort his dying wife, a man hires a taxi-dancer to pose as their daughter who had been kidnapped as a child.
 However, when the woman unexpectedly recovers she is forced to maintain the deception.